Side A, Side B, Side X, Side Y: Context-based LGBT labels

 Supporters of the Side B approach state that their aim is to present alternatives to progressive sexual ethics and to provide visibility for Christians with LGBTQ experiences who adhere to their understanding of biblical sexual ethics.
+Resources reflecting Side B perspectives include the Life on Side B Podcast, founded by Josh Proctor, Center for Faith, Sexuality, and Gender, founded by Preston Sprinkle, and Revoice, a community network.

 Side X (orientation change)

 Side X derives its name from the term "ex-gay".
-The position generally regard sexual orientation change efforts as an ideal or positive treatment for queer people.
+The position generally regard sexual orientation change efforts as an ideal or positive treatment for people with non-heterosexual attractions.
 Some Side X perspectives pathologize the development of same-sex attraction to factors such as unmet childhood needs, including experiences of shame from a same-sex parent, overidentification with an opposite-sex parent, or a temperamentally based disidentification with a same-sex parent.
 Figures associated with Side X include Joseph Nicolosi and Joe Dallas.

 Among the four “Sides” frameworks, Side X combines conservative Christianity with conversion therapy and heteronormativity.
-Comparable positions have been expressed by organizations with Islamic (StraightWay Foundation) and Orthodox Jewish (JONAH) affiliations.
+Comparisons have been drawn to organizations with Islamic (StraightWay Foundation) and Orthodox Jewish (JONAH) affiliations.